bravoborja/FocusResize/README.md

 Based in UltraVisual example of [Ray Wenderlich](http://www.raywenderlich.com/99087/swift-expanding-cells-ios-collection-views).

 ## Download
-To add the FocusResize library to your Android Studio project, simply add the following gradle dependency:
+To add the FocusResize library to your Android Studio project, simply add the following gradle dependency, with min sdk version of 19:

 ```java
 compile 'com.borjabravo:focusresize:1.0.0'